 Is Minecraft Dying?

-While it might be a sad thing to hear for people who played this game as children or still currently play it, the game is, in fact, not doing as well as it used to.
+While it may be slightly disappointing to hear for people who played this game as children or still currently play it, the game has been declining in reputation for a long time.
+But is that going to end?

 Google Trends Data